Vostok 1

 Vostok 1 (Восток, lit.
 'East' or 'Orient') was the first spaceflight of the Vostok programme and the first human orbital spaceflight in history.
 The Vostok 3KA space capsule was launched from Baikonur Cosmodrome on 12 April 1961, with Soviet cosmonaut Yuri Gagarin aboard, making him the first human to reach orbital velocity around the Earth and to complete a full orbit around the Earth.

-The orbital spaceflight consisted of a single orbit around Earth which skimmed the upper atmosphere at 169 km at its lowest point.
+The orbital spaceflight consisted of a single orbit around the Earth that reached a maximum altitude of 327 kilometers (203 miles; 177 nautical miles) and a minimum of 181 kilometers (112 miles; 98 nautical miles).
 The flight took 108 minutes from launch to landing.
 Gagarin parachuted to the ground separately from his capsule after ejecting at 7 km altitude.

 Background

 The Space Race between the Soviet Union and the United States, the two Cold War superpowers, began just before the Soviet Union launched the world's first artificial satellite, Sputnik 1, in 1957.
 Both countries wanted to develop spaceflight technology quickly, particularly by launching the first successful human spaceflight.
 The Soviet Union secretly pursued the Vostok programme in competition with the United States' Project Mercury.
 Vostok launched several precursor uncrewed missions between May 1960 and March 1961, to test and develop the Vostok rocket family and space capsule.
 These missions had varied degrees of success, but the final two—Korabl-Sputnik 4 and Korabl-Sputnik 5—were complete successes, allowing the first crewed flight.